dstackai/dstack/docs/providers/index.md

 Providers define how the workflow is executed and what properties can be specified for the workflow in the `.dstack/workflows.yaml` file.

-Providers allow to run data and ML tasks, applications, and dev environments.
+Providers allow to run tasks, applications, and even dev environments, such as IDEs and Jupyter notebooks.

 ## Main provider